-- The recent joint statement by the SEC and PCAOB, proposed rule changes submitted by Nasdaq, and the Holding Foreign Companies Accountable Act all call for additional and more stringent criteria to be applied to emerging market companies upon assessing the qualification of their auditors, especially the non-U.S. auditors who are not inspected by the PCAOB.
-These developments could add uncertainties to investing in our securities. - If we fail to comply with Section 404 of the Sarbanes-Oxley Act of 2002 in a timely manner, our business could be harmed and our stock price could decline. - If we become directly subject to the scrutiny involving U.S. listed Chinese companies, we may have to expend significant resources to investigate and/or defend the matter, which could harm our business operations, stock price and reputation. - Our officers and directors control us through their positions and stock ownership and their interests may differ from other stockholders. - We may not continue to pay cash dividends and any return on investment may be limited to the value of our common stock. - Our common stock may be affected by limited trading volume and may fluctuate significantly. - Future financings may dilute stockholders or impair our financial condition.
+- Our common stock may be delisted from the NYSE American under the Holding Foreign Companies Accountable Act if the PCAOB is unable to adequately inspect audit documentation located in China.
+The delisting of our common stock, or the threat of their being delisted, may materially and adversely affect the value of your investment.. - If we fail to comply with Section 404 of the Sarbanes-Oxley Act of 2002 in a timely manner, our business could be harmed and our stock price could decline. - If we become directly subject to the scrutiny involving U.S. listed Chinese companies, we may have to expend significant resources to investigate and/or defend the matter, which could harm our business operations, stock price and reputation. - Our officers and directors control us through their positions and stock ownership and their interests may differ from other stockholders. - We may not continue to pay cash dividends and any return on investment may be limited to the value of our common stock.